SandraIsige/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -lan displays current directory content in long format, with user and group IDs displayed numerically and including the hidden files mkdir /tmp/myfirstdirectory/ creates a directory called myfirstdirectory under the /tmp/ directory mv /tmp/betty /tmp/myfirstdirectory/ moves the betty file from /tmp/ to /tmp/myfirstdirectory
+ls -lan displays current directory content in long format, with user and group IDs displayed numerically and including the hidden files mkdir /tmp/myfirstdirectory/ creates a directory called myfirstdirectory under the /tmp/ directory mv /tmp/betty /tmp/myfirstdirectory/ moves the betty file from /tmp/ to /tmp/myfirstdirectory rm /tmp/myfirstdirectory/betty deletes the betty file in the /tmp/myfirstdirectory directory